I Love You, Man: Casting

-I Love You, Man is the third collaboration between Paul Rudd and Jason Segel, following the Judd Apatow projects Knocked Up and Forgetting Sarah Marshall, while writer/director John Hamburg previously worked with Segel on Apatow's Undeclared television series.
+I Love You, Man is the third collaboration between Paul Rudd and Jason Segel, following the Judd Apatow projects Knocked Up and Forgetting Sarah Marshall, while writer/director Hamburg previously worked with Segel on Apatow's Undeclared television series.
 It only took one lunch to get Segel and Rudd to sign on to do the film and this set the stage for other actors to sign on.
 On February 13, 2008 it was announced that Rashida Jones would be the female lead opposite Rudd.
 Later, in an interview with FirstShowing.net, Jones revealed that because Segel and Rudd were already attached to the project she "knew immediately that it was gonna be even funnier than I would think."
 At the beginning of the March 31, 2008 week, The Hollywood Reporter announced that Jaime Pressly had joined the film's cast, playing the best friend of Rashida Jones' character.
 Hamburg comically stated that he was lucky in casting J.K.
 Simmons because his contract states "he has to be in one out of every four movies made."
 Jon Favreau started working on the film the same week Iron Man came out, a film which he directed.
 He said he "probably wouldn't have agreed to have done it had I known my life was going to be that shape", but Iron Man star Robert Downey Jr. told him that "It is the best thing you could do" – he said 'chop wood, carry water,' which is what they do in the Kung Fu movies to keep you humble."

-Anwar Sadat
+Lawsuit

-One of late President of Egypt Anwar Sadat's daughters filed a lawsuit against the filmmakers because, in the film, Sydney's dog is named after her father.
+One of late President of Egypt Anwar Sadat's daughters filed a lawsuit in Egypt against the filmmakers because, in the film, Sydney's dog is named after her father.
 He tells Peter that he thinks "they look exactly alike."
 Samir Sabri, the lawyer in the case, asked the US embassy to apologize.
-Complaints have been raised by Egyptian bloggers as well.
-In the Arab world, "dog" is often used as an insult, and, in the more specific context of Islam, dogs have historically been seen as unclean.
+Complaints were raised by Egyptian bloggers as well.